roguerammer999/bowlingstats/README.md

 This is a small program currently in development.
 It checks the progress of bowling, one of my hobbies, hopefully more efficiently than a word processor or spreadsheet, then can display statistics for one or more games.
 I am also using it to learn and practice programming, and it is written in Java, currently my main language.

-####Current features (2-18-17):
+####Current features (2-25-17):
 - It takes a game, entered as a string of ball data (e.g. 7 pins, 3 pins), and separates it into useful game data (strikes/spares, frames, scores).
 The string is simply numbers of pins separated by a dash (e.g. "7-2-10-8-1-9-1...").
 Then a game can be selected, and its game data will be displayed.
+Closed frames are displayed with bold font and shaded slightly green.

 ####Short-term upcoming changes:
 - Logging of date information.